 Other Types of Behavioral Segmentation

 There have been four main types of behavioral segmentation strategies encompassing different behavioral segments.
-Some examples of behavior and segmentation.
-Then.
+Here are some examples of behavior and marketing segmentation:

 Segmentation Based on Engagement